 Who invented this instrument and for what purpose?
 Who played the bell harp?
 What music did they play on it?
 Why does the bell harp have its very unusual, and probably unique, stringing arrangement?
 These are reasonable questions but hardly anyone asks them, let alone offers any satisfactory answers.

 Grasping, swinging and playing a zither instrument, even a small one, is tiring, musically limiting and technically awkward.
-Was was the bell harp really swung when played?
+Was the bell harp really swung when played?
 There is no doubt at all that a similar type of instrument, the fairy bells (see below and here), introduced in the 1870s, was swung when played; it was explicitly marketed as a novelty instrument that could imitate church bells.

 But the bell harp of the 18th century is rather different.
 It has many more strings, a greater range of notes and more musical possibilities than the fairy bells.
 Yet the 18th century formal descriptions simply say that the bell harp was swung when played.
 On the other hand, the very few 18th century references to the bell harp outside of formal descriptions in reference books, make no mention of swinging the instrument when playing it (see here).

 A surviving bell harp in Edinburgh (MIMed 1591), see below, has both a built-in stand and associated quills for playing on a table leaving both hands free to move around all the strings on each side of the instrument.
-The twenty-four course instrument made by John Simcock, now in the V&A (see here) looks both too wide and too complicated to play while grasping and swinging and playing only with the thumbs.
+The twenty-four course instrument made by John Simcock, now in the V&A (see here) is both too wide and too complicated to play while grasping and swinging and playing only with the thumbs.

 One possibility is that the bell harp was swung when played for particular, bell-like special effects unique to this instrument but at other times it was played without swinging for more conventional music.